Skip to main content

 assert(a <= MAX_UINT128 - b, "Addition overflow");

-Before adding, verify that a + b won’t exceed the maximum value.
-Example: Adding balances, increasing supply
+Before adding, verify that a + b won’t exceed the maximum value, then cast the widened result back.
+Example: Increasing total supply during mint.

 assert(totalSupply <= MAX_UINT128 - amount, "Total supply overflow");